 Like any other professionals, some are better than others.
 The answers to these questions will give you some clues as to whether or not this counselor knows something about helping couples.

-During the first couple of sessions, the counselor will gather information about the relationship, begin to evaluate your situation, and work with you to develop a plan get the relationship help you need.
+During the first few sessions, I will gather information about your relationship, begin to evaluate your situation, and work with you to develop a plan get the relationship help you need.

-A good couples counselor will also guide the session, identify the strengths and weaknesses of the relationship, explain what makes a successful relationship, and suggest some things you can try to improve your relationship.
+My primary goal in the beginning counseling sessions is to get to know you as a couple, guide the session so that it feels safe to talk, identify the strengths and weaknesses of the relationship, explain what makes a successful relationship, and suggest some specific techniques you can use to improve your relationship right away.

 Couples Counseling